Why You Should Wear a Swim Cap

 When swimming in open water, whether it’s a lake or the ocean, being visible to other swimmers and boaters is absolutely critical.
 Wearing a bright swim cap helps make you stand out as you cruise along.

 (You should also strongly consider using an open water swim buoy when swimming outdoors.
-They are bright, create very little drag or resistance behind you, and are great for storing your valuable, like car keys, as you swim.)
+They are bright, create very little drag or resistance behind you, and are great for storing your valuables, like car keys, as you swim.)

 Wearing a swim cap helps you swim a little faster.